AndrejaCH/MechaCar_Statistical_Analysis/README.md

 ### D4 Study Design: MechaCar vs Competition
 #### What metric or metrics are you going to test?
-Electric vehicles and environmental awareness are on the rise and customers became more cautious about pollution and car emissions.
+Electric vehicles and environmental awareness are on the rise and customers are more cautious about pollution and car emissions.
 While many customers still cannot afford or won’t invest in the electric vehicle, MechaCar can provide a good alternative.
 Based on that, I would suggest testing for the following metrics to compare MechaCar against competition: a comparison of a single dependent variable **exhaust system emissions means** across a single independent variable **transmission efficiency** with multiple groups -- in our case -- the competition data.
 #### What is the null hypothesis or alternative hypothesis?
 To compare MachaCar against competition I would set up the following hypotheses: